ivanvgh/react-coderh/README.md

-# Getting Started with VanQuor app.
+# Getting Started with VanQuor e-commerce.

 This project was created in purpose to represent an e-commerce.